 Under the agreement, the Hospital provides deposits to HIROC Management Limited (HML), which acts as an agent to pay legal expenses on behalf of the Hospital.
-For the year ended March 31, 2024, the Hospital recorded legal expenses of \$1,257 (2023 - \$1,223) based on the assessment of the actuary engaged by HML, which have been included in the statement of operations.
-As at March 31, 2024, the deposit balance was \$9,253 (2023 - \$8,501), of which \$8,216 (2023 - \$7,524) is not expected to be used within one year and is therefore disclosed as a long-term asset, and the total liability was estimated to be \$5,258 (2023 - \$5,453), of which \$4,221 (2023 - \$4,476) is not expected to be paid within one year and is therefore disclosed as part of other long-term liabilities (note 8).
+For the year ended March 31, 2025, the Hospital recorded legal expenses of \$1,291 (2024 - \$1,257) based on the assessment of the actuary engaged by HML, which have been included in the statement of operations.
+As at March 31, 2025, the deposit balance was \$9,511 (2024 - \$9,253), of which \$8,438 (2024 - \$8,216) is not expected to be used within one year and is, therefore, disclosed as a long-term asset, and the total liability was estimated to be \$5,350 (2024 - \$5,258), of which \$4,277 (2024 - \$4,221) is not expected to be paid within one year and is, therefore, disclosed as part of other long-term liabilities (note 8).

 - d) The Hospital has an agreement with Mohawk Medbuy (MMC), the primary responsibility of which is to provide supply chain services in the areas of strategic sourcing, logistics, buying and certain information technology services.
-The objective is to provide these services at a lower cost as compared to the members' costs prior to entering into the agreement.
-The term of the agreement is to March 31, 2021, but it includes an evergreen clause with existing terms and conditions until formal notice to terminate is provided or the agreement is renegotiated.
+The term of the agreement was to March 31, 2021, but it includes an evergreen clause with existing terms and conditions until formal notice to terminate is provided or the agreement is renegotiated.
 Based on the agreement, MMC has the right to charge membership fees to its members.
 A process is established in the agreement for MMC to obtain the approval of the members to charge additional fees.
-If any member fails to pay their members are responsible for lending an amount to MMC, based on a sharing formula, to cover these deficiencies.
-As at March 31, 2024, no member was in default. - e) The Hospital has entered into various contracts for construction and purchase of capital equipment.
-The commitments outstanding as at March 31, 2024 are estimated to be \$12,498 (2023 \$27,852).
+If any member fails to pay their membership fees to MMC throughout the period covered by the agreement, the Hospital and the other members are responsible for lending an amount to MMC, based on a sharing formula, to cover these deficiencies.
+As at March 31, 2025, no member was in default. - e) The Hospital has entered into various contracts for construction and purchase of capital equipment.
+The commitments outstanding as at March 31, 2025 are estimated to be \$4,276 (2024 \$12,498).